gateixeira/live-actions/README.md

 ## Accessing the UI

 Once the application is running, open **`http://localhost:8080`** (or your configured port) in a browser.
-The dashboard has three main sections:
+The UI has three tabs:

-- **Metrics Cards** — Current running jobs, queued jobs, average queue time, and peak demand at a glance.
+- **Dashboard** — Metrics cards (running, queued, avg queue time, peak demand), historical demand chart with period filters, and a paginated workflow runs table with expandable job details.
-- **Demand Chart** — Historical view of runner demand (running vs queued jobs) with period filters: 1 hour, 1 day, 1 week, or 1 month.
+- **Failure Analytics** — Summary cards (total failures, failure rate, cancellations), failure trend chart over time, and a ranked table of top failing jobs with links to GitHub.
-- **Workflow Runs Table** — Paginated list of recent workflow executions.
-Click any row to expand and see individual job details, statuses, and links.
+- **Runner Labels** — Current demand cards per active runner label, job volume chart by label over time, and a summary table with per-label totals and average queue times.

 The UI updates in real time via Server-Sent Events — no manual refresh needed.